Synraw/goombabot/docs/planning.md

 Rough plan of what needs to be required initially:

 - Fetch station and endpoints from azurecast server
-- Allow user to use a use a discord "application command" to choose a station to begin playing in their current voice channel
+- Allow user to use a discord "application command" to choose a station to begin playing in their current voice channel
 - Can play the station audio in the discord voice channel.
 For starters we will try limit this to OPUS azurecast endpoints only to simplify things

+List of possible commands:

+- radio: play the radio (arguments tbd)
+-